Best Payment Gateways for Small Businesses in 2026

 Strengths

-- POS hardware
+- Point-of-sale hardware

-- Simple pricing
+- Simple setup

 Best for:

-- Restaurants
+- Cafes

-- Retail shops
+- Retail stores

-- Local businesses
+- Local service businesses

 5. Adyen